Prison Architect: Development

-Expansion Packs
+Expansion packs

 Reception

 Upon its full release, the game received positive reviews, scoring 83 out of 100 on review aggregator site Metacritic.
 IGN awarded it a score of 8.3 out of 10, saying "Prison Architect is one of the most in-depth, satisfying builder games in ages, if you can get past the initiation."
 On April 7, 2016, Prison Architect won the 2016 BAFTA award in the Persistent Game category.
 Prison Architect was also nominated for the 2016 BAFTA award in the British Game category, which was won by Batman: Arkham Knight.

 As of September 26, 2015, Prison Architect had grossed over $19 million in sales, and over 1.25 million units of the game had been sold.
 By the end of August 2016 when the final version '2.0' of Prison Architect was released, the number of individual players was given as two million.
-In June 2019, it was announced that the game had been downloaded over 4 million times across PC, console, and mobile.
+In June 2019, it was announced that the game had been downloaded over 4 million times across PC, console and mobile.

+Sequel

+A sequel, Prison Architect 2, was set to be released on September 3, 2024 but has now been delayed indefinitely.
+Unlike the first game, Prison Architect 2 is fully 3D and allows players to construct prisons over multiple floors.
+The game will be available on Windows PC, PlayStation 5 and Xbox Series X and Series S and is developed by Kokku and Double Eleven, and published by Paradox Interactive.